NordicWayInterchange/interchange/frontend/USERHELP.md

 the endpoint to connect to in order to send messages.

 There is also another way of creating a delivery.
 You can click on `Add delivery` from `Deliveries` tab and create a delivery by clicking on the listed capabilities.
 You can also click on advanced mode and write your own selector by using a provided cheat sheet.
 While creating a delivery you have the option to enable the dead letter queue (dlq) for the delivery you are creating.
 Messages that cannot be delivered are moved to dlq.

 ## Private channels

 Private channel is a secure communication used exclusively for message exchange.
 A service provider can manage their private channels.
 It can display, create and delete peers from private channels they own or remove itself from other private channels that are subscribed to them.
-In the portal you can create a private channel by adding a peer name and description.
+In the portal you can add a private channel by clicking on the `Create private channel` button and add a peer name and description.
 Name of the private channels' peer is optional but description is mandatory.
 After a private channel is shown up in the list you can click on the three dots on the far right side to see the private channel details.
 The status might be `REQUESTED` for a short time but should end up in a `CREATED` state after a few seconds.
 You can also add or remove peers or even remove the private channel from the side window.